Heinen & Hopman

 How important is a data-driven purchasing process to Heinen & Hopman?

-Reinier: “We want to process article data as automatically centralised as possible.
-That works well for a number of suppliers.
-A system runs at night, processing all article data in our ERP.
-That all had to be done manually before.
-Pretty soon, you were spending a whole day adjusting article data for two suppliers.
-Now, we can process the article files of 15 suppliers in a day.
+Reinier: “We want to process trade item data as automatically centralised as possible.
+That works well for multiple suppliers.
+A system runs at night, processing all trade item data in our ERP.
+Previously this all had to be done manually and it didn’t take long before you were spending a whole day adjusting trade item data for two suppliers.
+Now, we can process the trade item files of 15 suppliers in a day.
 It can be simply checked through a report of the mutations.

 Naturally, the quality of the article information provided by the supplier plays a major role.
-Thanks to the standardisation in the areas of product and article data, there have been improvements in efficiency and speed.”
+Thanks to the standardisation in the areas of product and trade item data, there have been improvements in efficiency and speed.”

 What is OMDS?

-In consultation with the OMDS project group, the product information within the 2BA database has now been expanded for the maritime manufacturing industry with a number of industry-specific product classes and features.
-2BA also offers important efficiency benefits for the maritime industry!
-Read more
+In consultation with the OMDS project group, the product information within the 2BA database has now been expanded for the maritime manufacturing industry with a number of industry-specific ETIM product classes and features.
+2BA also offers important efficiency benefits for the maritime industry Read more

 What is the advantage for your suppliers that take part in 2BA and OMDS?